aws/aws-pdk/packages/type-safe-api/docs/developer_guides/type-safe-api/index.md

 === "PYTHON"

-    In your `lambdas` project you can define your lambda handler in its source directory, eg `packages/lambdas/lambdas/say_hello.py`:
+    In your `lambdas` project you can define your lambda handler in its source directory, for example, `packages/lambdas/lambdas/say_hello.py`:

     ```python
     from myapi_python_runtime.model.say_hello_response_content import SayHelloResponseContent